censorship-no/ceno-docs/user-manual/en/browser/testing.md

 Now that you know how to [install](install.md) and [configure](settings.md) CENO, let us follow some steps to test whether different Ouinet-specific features work.
 This will involve selectively enabling and disabling different access mechanisms.
 Keep in mind however that in day-to-day usage of CENO, you will seldom need to change the default settings at all.

 For these tests you will need at least two devices connected to the same Wi-Fi network, and if possible a third one on a completely different network.
-Please note that the devices in the same network will need to communicate directly, and some public Wi-Fi networks do not allow this, so please try to use some private one.

 ## Accessing an injector